 The success enjoyed by the band the previous two years was rewarded in 2002 when the band was again upgraded, this time to Grade III.
 The band, at the same time, recognized that there was a need to add and train musicians if the band was going to continue to succeed.
 In 2002 a Grade V band was added.
 At this time both bands saw much success in competition finishing the season ranked among the top 10.

-Today, the LNPB is a highly competitive Grade IV band.
-The band is also involved in many public and private performances each year.
+Today, the LNPB is a Grade IV band and is also involved in many public and private performances each year.
 These include graduations, parades, festivals, openings and other such events.
-The diligent practice and dedication of it's members has made the band a unique asset to the Community.
-With the exception of a grant from the Town of Huntersville, the band is supported solely by donations from it's performances.
+The diligent practice and dedication of its members has made the band a unique asset to the Community.
+With the exception of a grant from the Town of Huntersville, the band is supported solely by donations from its performances.

 In April of 2008 P/M Krintz stepped down as leader of the band.
 His years of dedication have been greatly appreciated.
+The band was led by P/M Andrea Jones for many years thereafter and thrived under her leadership.
 The band is now under the direction of P/M Alasdair Martin, and D/S Allison Dean.